basho/riak_cs_multibag/README.md

 ## Transition from single bag to multibag

-First, upgrade and restart stanchion to the version with multibag support beforehand.
+First, upgrade, confugure and restart stanchion to the version with multibag support beforehand.
 Then follow the steps below to transit from single bag to multibag.

 (Time flows from top to bottom)